 Workers’ compensation laws are considered to be an "exclusive remedy," meaning that if an employee is injured on the job, the employee has a right to recover through the state’s workers’ compensation structure, but cannot sue an employer in court.
 Such exclusive remedy statutes apply equally to a broken toe or a terminal case of mesothelioma due to asbestos exposure.

 A workers’ compensation claim against an employer is normally conducted outside of a formal court setting.
 Most states have an administrative bureau or tribunal in place to make decisions regarding the disbursement of workers’ compensation funds to an injured employee.
 These funds are raised through mandatory contributions to state programs or are paid through private insurance.
-Most exclusive remedy states require employers of a certain size to carry special insurance dedicated to the settlement of workers’ compensation claims.
+Most exclusive-remedy states require employers of a certain size to carry special insurance dedicated to the settlement of workers’ compensation claims.

 A workers’ compensation claim for asbestos exposure is limited to claims against a direct employer.
 Manufacturers, suppliers and contractors that may have facilitated asbestos exposure are not responsible under workers’ compensation law.
 Instead, they may be sued in court.
-Employers, generally, cannot.

-An example of this type of situation would be a plumber that worked at Family Auto Plant for 20 years while employed by Plant Plumbing Company, who has a contract with Family Auto Plant to provide all plumbing services.
+An example of this type of situation would be a plumber who worked at Family Auto Plant for 20 years while employed by Plant Plumbing Company, who has a contract with Family Auto Plant to provide all plumbing services.
 Plant Plumbing paid the employee, not Family Auto.
 And Plant Plumbing controlled and directed the employee’s work.
 So any employer liability for asbestos exposure (or any other injury) would rest with Plant Plumbing.
 This means that while the employee could potentially recover workers’ compensation benefits from Plant Plumbing, the employee could not sue them for their injuries.
 Conversely, the employee is free to sue Family Auto Plant in general court.

 Another common scenario involves a contractor working at multiple job sites for multiple companies, all the while employed by the same contractor.
-An employee of Plant Plumbing could have worked for five years at Family Auto Plant, ten years at Caustic Chemical Company and 15 years for Superior Steel Company, but was employed by Plant Plumbing for the entire 30 years.
+An employee of Plant Plumbing could have worked for five years at Family Auto Plant, ten years at Caustic Chemical Company and 15 years for Superior Steel Company, while employed by Plant Plumbing for the entire 30 years.
 Once again, Plant Plumbing is the employer, despite the exposure occurring at various different job sites.
 Any employer liability for asbestos exposure would reside with Plant Plumbing.

-Secondary exposure to asbestos arises from exposure through another person who has been working with or around asbestos, as opposed to direct exposure to the asbestos itself.
+Secondary exposure to asbestos arises from exposure to another person who has been working with or around asbestos, as opposed to direct exposure to the asbestos itself.
 The law regarding employer liability for secondary exposure is evolving.
-Recent decisions in both California and Illinois have reduced or eliminated employer liability in secondary exposure cases, creating the potential for appeals to the Federal court system to ultimately decide the issue.
+Recent decisions in both California and Illinois have reduced or eliminated employer liability in secondary exposure cases, creating the potential for appeals to the federal court system to ultimately decide the issue.
 Until then, the law of each jurisdiction governs, and employer liability varies depending on where a suit is filed.